 Bryan White is driven by his deep desire to serve as an advocate for his clients.
 His passion and commitment to aggressively representing the interests of others stems from his experience working closely with individuals who have been harmed – physically, financially or emotionally – in circumstances that were avoidable.

-As a result, Bryan is often relied upon to represent individuals in medical malpractice, personal injury, employment discrimination, commercial litigation, consumer fraud, and whistleblower matters, among others.
+As a result, Bryan is often relied upon to represent individuals in medical malpractice, personal injury, employment discrimination, commercial litigation, class action litigation and whistleblower matters, among others.